-The Morrissette case went to trial in Washington, D.C., in October 2019.
+The Morrissette case was tried in Washington, D.C., in October 2019 and briefed in the first quarter of 2020.

 Note (Levine): A similar estate tax case including the issue of "the valuation of two split-dollar arrangements," Estate of Levine v.
 Commissioner, Docket No. 13370-13, was tried before Tax Court Judge Holmes in November 2017.
-Previously, a companion gift tax case had been decided on summary judgment in the taxpayer's favor, following the 2016 Morrissette decision that the "economic benefit regime" applied.
+Previously, a companion gift tax case had been decided on summary judgment in the taxpayer's favor, on statute of limitations grounds and also in recognition that the 2016 affirmation of the "economic benefit regime" in Morrissette controlled.
+In a contemporaneous order severing the two previously consolidated cases, Judge Holmes noted that "[t]he Court suspects that this decision and the recent decision in Estate of Morrissette v.
+Commissioner ... opens a window for productive settlement talks in the remaining case."
 Estate of Levine v.
-Commissioner, Order, Docket No. 9345-15 (July 13, 2016).
+Commissioner, Orders and Decision, Docket No. 9345-15 (July 13, 2016).
+The case remains unsettled and undecided as of November 23, 2020.